 The Enterprise Investment Scheme is a government initiative designed to encourage private investment into growing British companies, by offering attractive tax reliefs.

-Before you decide to invest, please view the Key Information Document and download our Information Memorandum below.
+Before you decide to invest through our EIS investment platform, please view the Key Information Document and download our Information Pack below.

 Director – Private Clients